Diversity & Inclusion at PJM

-Tom O’Brien, vice president, chief information officer and Executive Team sponsor of PJM’s Diversity & Inclusion Council
+Tom O’Brien, senior vice president, chief information officer and Executive Team sponsor of PJM’s Diversity & Inclusion Council

 PJM is committed to diversity and inclusion.
 PJM defines diversity as difference or uniqueness among individuals emanating from factors such as age, culture, physical ability or appearance, educational level or background, job function, organizational level or business background, national or regional origin, family status, gender, perspectives, race, religion, sexual orientation, thinking style, among others.

 PJM defines inclusion as the process of valuing, respecting, managing and leveraging differences to both support the company values and enhance its business results.

 As designated by the PJM Executive Team, the Diversity and Inclusion Council recommends and participates in initiatives that address all three major aspects of the company’s Diversity and Inclusion strategy: its workforce, its work environment and its external marketplace including members, communities, regulators and other key stakeholders.
 The council provides advice to PJM on issues and challenges related to diversity, inclusion and the achievement of the organization’s diversity and inclusion objectives.

 Diversity and teamwork are embedded in PJM’s Core Values.
 Employees respect diversity by recognizing and accepting the different abilities, backgrounds, cultures and needs of each individual.

 Employee Resource Groups